Hi! I'm Cara. That's me reading—something I do a lot.

 Went to Oxford, got into the ivory tower, and found it wanting.

 Who I work with:

-I'm a writer, editor, and creative translator.
-I work with communication agencies, literary consultancies, nonprofit organizations, B2B and B2C companies, news outlets, and publishing houses in Luxembourg, the UK, and elsewhere in Europe.
+People (mostly), usually at communication agencies, literary consultancies, nonprofit organisations, B2B and B2C companies, news outlets, and publishing houses in Luxembourg, the UK, and elsewhere in Europe.

-I researched the ways in which mythic stories can be re-imagined and how past and present concepts of the nonhuman can inform us about our perceptions of ourselves as humans.
-I chronicled ideas of the nonhuman from the Middle Ages to the Anthropocene.
+The ways in which mythic stories can be re-imagined and how past and present concepts of the nonhuman can inform us about our perceptions of ourselves as humans.
+(Okay, so some of the Oxford stuff stuck.)